- Fees are generally 30 to 50 percent less than in private practice.

-- Open to the public (patients will be screened to ensure dental needs are compatible with educational needs)
+- Patients are pre-screened to ensure their dental needs are compatible with educational needs.

-- To apply for a screening appointment, download the patient pre-screening application (PDF) to print out, complete and mail to us.
-You may also call 352-273-9097 to request an application be mailed to you.
+- To apply for a screening appointment, download the patient pre-screening application (PDF) to print out, complete and mail to us or call 352-273-9097 for a mailed application.

 How to Become a Patient in the D.M.D.
-Student Dental Clinic
+Student Dental Center

-- There is a $75 fee for the screening appointment.
+- There is a $30 fee for the screening appointment.
 The fee covers the cost of the limited oral exam and X-rays.
-The screening is completed by a faculty member experienced in selecting patients whose needs match the educational needs of our students.
+The screening is completed by a faculty member who selects patients whose needs match the educational needs of our students.

 - The screening does not guarantee your acceptance as a patient.